-For the most part, the cards depict all kinds of toys made of porcelain, clay, celluloid, and wood, such as Hansli and the matryoshka doll Tatyiana and her five daughters shown below.
+Most of the cards illustrate toys made of porcelain, clay, celluloid, and wood, such as Hansli and the matryoshka doll Tatyiana and her five daughters below.

 One thing we find unacceptable today is Lendorff’s inclusion of toys that perpetuate offensive stereotypes.
 The title label depicts a black baby doll and Lendorff’s model might have been a Heubach bisque character doll.
 She redrew the same doll on the card with the caption “Der Schwarze Peterli!
 Nicht der Schwarze Peter!”
 [The little Black Peter!
 Not the Black Peter!].
 It is an opprobrious caricature with unnaturally bright red lips.
 But unlike some Heubach black baby dolls, it wears what looks like a knitted onesie instead of some spurious form of “native dress.”